What do you need help with?

 Your Priority

 📍 Washington tip: Always use 3 free consultations before retaining anyone in Washington.
 Ask specifically about their experience with cases like yours in local courts.
-The retainer is a deposit — not the total cost.
+Most attorneys quote a fixed all-in fee for this type of matter — get the full scope and price in writing before starting.

 Not all debts discharge — know before you fileBankruptcy discharges many debts but not all.
 Student loans (with rare exceptions), child support, alimony, recent tax debts (within 3 years), and criminal restitution cannot be discharged in either chapter.
 If your debt is primarily non-dischargeable, bankruptcy may not provide the relief you expect.
 A Washington attorney will tell you this honestly before you file.